Have you seen African citrus psyllid?

 Call us 13 25 23

 While the insect itself is a minor citrus pest, huanglongbing is a serious threat to citrus-producing areas worldwide.
-The African citrus psyllid, Asiatic citrus psyllid and huanglongbing are not known to occur in Australia.
+The African citrus psyllid, Asian citrus psyllid and huanglongbing are not known to occur in Australia.

 As African citrus psyllid nymphs feed, they can cause distinctive cup-shaped or pit-like galls to form in leaves, particularly in the lower leaf surface of immature leaves.
 These are often visible as bumps in the upper leaf surface.